DefangLabs/samples/samples/nextjs-boilerplate/README.md

 Short Description: A boilerplate project developed using Next.js, offering a starting point to help you quickly build your website

-Tags: next.js, react, boilerplate, website
+Tags: Next.js, React, Boilerplate, Website

-Languages: nodejs, typescript
+Languages: Nodejs, typescript